cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 %end

-%figure "Top view of the 4 wheels robot.
+%figure "Top view of the 4 wheeled robot.
 The grid behind the robot has a dimension of 0.2 x 0.3 meters.
 The text labels correspond to the name of the device."

 ![tutorial_4_wheels_top_schema.png](images/tutorial_4_wheels_top_schema.thumbnail.jpg)